Run lightweight local workflows

 Configuration

-Dyngle reads configuration from YAML files that define operations, expressions, values, and other settings.
+Dyngle reads configuration from YAML files that define operations, expressions, constants, and other settings.

 Configuration File Location